- Setting a Bar-Mitzvah Ceremony

 In the Shephelah: David vs. Goliath Battle site, Beth-Shemesh, Bar-Kochba caves, Israeli Dog training center for the blind, plant a tree.

-In Tel-Aviv: Palmach Museum, Camel Market, Nahalat Binyamin Arts and Crafts Fair, and an F16 simulator (“the Squadron”).
+In Tel-Aviv: Palmach Museum, Camel Market, Nahalat Binyamin Arts and Crafts Fair, and an advanced jet fighter flight simulator (‘the Squadron’).

 Top 8 Bar-Mitzvah Activities In Israel